...

 A. 100% Ownership and Control

-B. Easy and Quick Setup
+B. Fast and Simple Setup

-E. Flexible Office Space Options
+E. Flexible Office Solutions

-F. Easy Visa Acquisition
+F. Easy Visa Access

 H. Full Profit Retention

-I. Government Incentives and Support
+I. Government Support

 Steps to Register a Sole Proprietorship in Dubai